< Home

 Dec 31, 2021

-The 10:20 protection standardTM, sometimes called a principle or system, is a lifeguard training aid to help lifeguards understand the importance of promptly identifying and reaching a pool user in danger.
-It is typically applied in commercial swimming pools and has less application to open water environments.
+The 10:20 protection standard, sometimes called a principle or system, is a lifeguard training aid that helps lifeguards understand the importance of promptly identifying and reaching a pool user in danger.
+It is typically used in commercial swimming pools and is less applicable to open water environments.

 How does 10:20 work?